-A viticulturist studies and applies growing processes of grape vines to produce the amount and quality of grapes necessary for wine production.
-They must have an understanding of optimum ripeness and proper harvesting of grapes.
+Viticulturists study the growing processes of grape vines and apply their knowledge to increase the amount and quality of grapes necessary for wine production.
+They must understand optimum ripeness and proper harvesting of grapes.
 They also design and implement pest and disease control programs following pest management practices and a sustainable farming approach.

 - Produce grapes under a wide variety of natural conditions